jnguyen010/PHYS-360-Final-Project/README.md

 $$\vec{r}_f = \vec{r}_i + \vec{v}_f \Delta t $$

 However, for the rotating object, we need to look into the equation for just the drag force.
+More specifically, how the area and coefficient of drag will be changing.

 $$\vec{F}_{D} =  \frac{1}{2} \rho C_d A |v_i| \vec{v_i}$$